wangwillian0/quack3bot/README.md

 ### 1. Telegram

-**Create a bot with [@BotFather](https://t.me/botfather).** Send the message "`/newbot`"  to the Telegram's official bot manager called [BotFather](https://t.me/botfather) and create your new bot .
+**Create a bot and discover your chat id.**

+1.1 - Send the message "`/newbot`"  to the Telegram's official bot manager [@BotFather](https://t.me/botfather) and create your new bot .
 You should receive a authorization token at the end of the process, keep it safe.

+1.2 - The chat id is your identification for the bots.
+You can discover it by contacting [@userinfobot](https://t.me/userinfobot) or [@jsondumpbot](https://t.me/jsondumpbot).

 ### 2. Gmail Labels